About the aisle of temptation: Front-end or checkout display drives impulse buying

 Easy-door unit

 Pilotes developed a patented door to bridge the gap between two front units.
 Ergonomic and easy to handle, it creates extra shelving in front of the checkout counter.
-To increase it’s attractiveness, we integrate extra-visibility shelfs.
+To increase it’s attractiveness, we integrate extra-visibility shelves.

 Side unit